Chaos and integrability in SL(2,R)-geometry: Geodesics on the modular 3-fold and knots

 Note that by $a,b,c$ as well as parameters of the metric $\alpha, \beta$ we can realise any values of $p,q,$ so any trefoil cable knot can be realised in this way.

-\begin{thm} The periodic geodesics on modular 3-fold $M_\Gamma^3$ with sufficiently large values of $\mathcal C$ fill 2-dimensional tori with frequencies satisfying (\ref{pq}).
-They represent the trefoil cable knots in $S^3\setminus \mathcal K$ with parameters $p,q$, having linking number $l=6p$ with $\mathcal K$.
+\begin{thm} The periodic geodesics on modular 3-fold $M_\Gamma^3$ with sufficiently large values of $\mathcal C$ fill 2-dimensional Liouville tori with frequencies satisfying (\ref{pq}).
+They represent trefoil cable knots in $S^3\setminus \mathcal K$ with parameters $p,q$, having linking number $l=6p$ with $\mathcal K$.

 Any cable knot of trefoil can be realised in such a way. \end{thm}